-The first advantage of a hybrid application is that it offers a flawless user experience across multiple platforms like iOS, Android.
-Such a kind of application is made to work by embracing the web-like features.
+The first advantage of a hybrid application is that it offers a flawless user experience across multiple platforms like iOS, and Android.
+Such a kind of application is made to work by embracing web-like features.

 Other than that, a lightweight hybrid application UI makes the time for loading content and graphics quick and less time-consuming.
 Also, the hybrid application can easily adapt to different device screens for seamless data streaming and faster data display.

-After the completion of codes for multiple platforms, the app can smoothly run on both the operating systems offering a great user experience.
+After the completion of codes for multiple platforms, the app can smoothly run on both operating systems offering a great user experience.